rocksclusters/FingerPrint/README.md

 Dynamic tracing
 ---------------
 FingerPrint can dynamically trace a running process to properly detect dynamic dependencies and opened files.
-To this extent it uses the posix ptrace system call and it can trace spwaned processes as well.
+To this extent it uses the POSIX ptrace system call and it can trace spawned processes as well.

 Dynamic tracing can trace dynamically loaded shared libraries and opened files.
 If FingerPrint is compiled with stacktracer support (see Requirements for more info) it can also detect which shared library initiated the open syscall.
-To dynamically trace a program run fingperprint with the '-c -x' flags:
+To dynamically trace a program run Fingperprint with the '-c -x' flags:

 ```
 clem@hermes:~/projects/FingerPrint/FingerPrint$ fingerprint -c -x xeyes